simonjellvert/pizzavagnen/README.md

 - ### Languages

-  - Python3.9.17: the primary language used to develop the server-side of the website.
+  - Python 3.12.1: the primary language used to develop the server-side of the website.
   - JS: used to serve bootstrap functions
   - HTML: the markup language used to create the website.
   - CSS: the styling language used to style the website.